-Although they earn, on average, the highest salary of all management positions, they also work extremely long hours and are essentially responsible for the success of their companies.
+Although they typically earn the highest salary of all management positions, they also work extremely long hours and are essentially responsible for the success of their companies.

-Female chief executives earned a median annual income of $97,552.
+Female chief executives earn a median annual income of $90,272.

 Pharmacists manage and dispense medications to patients who have received a prescription from their doctors.
 Pharmacists also offer advice on medication usage.

-Pharmacists must possess a Doctor of Pharmacy degree, and also must be licensed.
+Pharmacists must possess a Doctor of Pharmacy degree and must be licensed.
 Pharmacists can obtain licensure by passing two professional exams.

-Female nurse practitioners earned a median annual income of $91,156.
+Women nurse practitioners earn a median annual income of $98,332.

 Their responsibilities may involve direct work in both software and hardware, web design database development, as well as the overarching job of designing a company's IT approaches and strategies.

-Female IT managers earned a median annual income of $87,360.
+Female IT managers earn a median annual income of $89,804.